Welfare as a Guiding Principle for Machine Learning -- From Compass, to Lens, to Roadmap: Further prospects and challenges

 \subsection{Accounting for causal effects.}

-The framework we presented makes use \emph{prediction policies} \citep{kleinberg2015prediction} that specify the dependence of actions on predictions as $a = \policy_h(x) = \policy(h(x))$.
+In Sec.~\ref{sec:lens-explicit} we consider policies of a particular type, called \emph{prediction policies} \cite{kleinberg2015prediction}, in which actions are determined by predictions as $a = \policy_h(x) = \policy(h(x))$.
 The key assumption of prediction policies is that knowing the true $y$ suffices for making an optimal decision; hence the motivation for replacing $y$ with the prediction $\yhat=h(x)$.
 But in realistic settings, $y$ is rarely the only source of uncertainty.
 Most decision settings have a casual aspect, meaning that actions $a$ can \emph{affect} outcomes $y$.
 Hence, there is no `true' $y$ on which we can draw, and the optimal action $a$ (or `intervention') must include an understanding of its causal effects on $y$.

 When learning in social settings, the issue of causality is further complicated by the fact that users have agency, and therefore act.
 Because learning determines policy, and policies shape users' choice behavior, learning comes to have a second-order causal effect on $y$.
 The task of causal inference therefore attains two goals: understand the impact of decisions on outcomes directly, and indirectly through user choices.